arimathea/esmbc/README.rst

 Requirements
 ------------

-Python 3.3 is the base requirement.
+Esmbc had been tested on Python 3.3 and Python 2.7.

 If you wish to install the module then ``distribute`` is required.